ViewComponent/view_component/docs/index.md

 ## When should I use ViewComponents?

-ViewComponents best for templates that are reused or benefit from being tested directly.
+ViewComponents work best for templates that are reused or benefit from being tested directly.
 Heavily reused partials and templates with significant amounts of embedded Ruby often make good ViewComponents.

 ## Benefits